IGinX-THU/IGinX/docs/quickStarts/IginXByDocker-EnglishVersion.md

 $ docker run -d --name iotdb --network iot apache/iotdb:0.11.4
 ```

-Finally, start IginX, choose to use a local file as the metadata storage backend, and set the backend storage as the IoTDB instance just started to complete the startup of the entire system:
+Finally, start IGinX, choose to use a local file as the metadata storage backend, and set the backend storage as the IoTDB instance just started to complete the startup of the entire system:

 ```shell
 $ docker run -e "metaStorage=file" -e "storageEngineList=iotdb#6667#iotdb#sessionPoolSize=20" -p 6888:6888 --network iot -it iginx
 ```

-This command will expose the local 6888 port as the communication port to interface with the IginX cluster.
+This command will expose the local 6888 port as the communication port to interface with the IGinX cluster.

-After the system is started, you can run the cn.edu.tsinghua.iginx.session.IoTDBSessionExample class in the example directory of the IginX source code, and try to insert/read data into it.
+After the system is started, you can run the cn.edu.tsinghua.iginx.session.IoTDBSessionExample class in the example directory of the IGinX source code, and try to insert/read data into it.

-> Parameter settings for the IginX docker version:
+> Parameter settings for the IGinX docker version:
 >
-> Normally, IginX uses a local file as the source of configuration parameters.
+> Normally, IGinX uses a local file as the source of configuration parameters.
 However, in the latest version of the main branch, environment variables are supported to configure parameters.
 >
 > For example, the parameter port in the configuration file represents the startup port of the system, which is specified as 6888 in the configuration file.
-Meaning the port exposed by IginX to the outside world is 6888.
+Meaning the port exposed by IGinX to the outside world is 6888.
 >
 > ```shell
 > port=6888
 > ```
 >
 > You can set the environment variable port to other values, such as 6889.
-In that case, IginX's startup port will be changed to 6889.
+In that case, IGinX's startup port will be changed to 6889.
 >
 > ```shell
 > export port=6889